-This area covers a large proportion of South Bucks District and contains a central core of commons, heathland and wood pasture, including Burnham Beeches, Stoke Common and Black Park.
+This area covers a large proportion of South Buckinghamshire and contains a central core of commons, heathland and wood pasture, including Burnham Beeches, Stoke Common and Black Park.
 This BOA connects with Colne Valley and Thames Valley.

 Area Coverage: 5662 ha